 New York Times Magazine contributing writer Robin Marantz Henig traveled to Harvard and the University of Maryland for a story on the biology of anxiety.
 Alongside top developmental psychologists, she watched research videos on infant temperament dating back to the 1970s and 1980s, then used the videos to set scenes that would bring to life the scientists’ quest to trace anxiety’s developmental course.
 [Understanding the Anxious Mind appeared in The New York Times Magazine on September 29, 2009.]

-Here, Henig tells TON co-editor Jeanne Erdmann the story behind the story:
+Here, Henig tells TON co-founder Jeanne Erdmann the story behind the story:

 How did you find the story idea?

 I’ve always wanted to write a book about the history of Valium, but I could never get my agent interested in it.
 The thing that most interested me about Valium is that the ordinary, everyday anxiety it treats did not exist before Valium came along as a way to treat it.
 So I thought if I wrote first about anxiety, I might find an original way to write about Valium—and maybe eventually convince my agent about a book.

 How did you decide which angle to pursue?

 I looked for stories about anxiety in the Times and other good publications.
 After a while, whenever you do that kind of preliminary research, you tend to see the same names coming up; this time, the name that kept coming up was [Harvard developmental psychologist] Jerome Kagan.
 He was a source for at least one other story idea of mine that went nowhere, and I didn’t know too much about him other than he was an eminent psychologist who is really good at giving me a lot of time.
 I called him because his studies of innate temperament as a risk factor for anxiety were so fascinating.
 What I especially liked was that he had studied inborn temperament longitudinally, from infancy to young adulthood.